Avinash4203/SmartDoc-Assistant/README.md

-# 📄 DocQuest – QA with Documents
+# Smart Doc Assistant – Intelligent Document Q&A System

-DocQuest is a simple and interactive Streamlit web app that allows users to ask questions from uploaded documents and receive relevant answers using information retrieval techniques.
+Smart Doc Assistant is a Streamlit web application that allows users to interactively query uploaded documents and receive precise answers.
+By leveraging embeddings and a language model, it provides real-time, context-aware responses to natural language questions.

 ## 🚀 Features

-- Upload documents in **PDF, TXT, or DOCX** format
+- Upload PDF, TXT, or DOCX documents for analysis.
-- Ask natural language questions related to the uploaded document
+- Ask natural language questions related to your uploaded documents.
-- Real-time **question answering** powered by embeddings and a language model
+- Get real-time answers powered by embeddings and a language model.
-- Displays chat history of previously asked questions and answers
+- Maintain a chat history of questions and answers within the session.
-- Intuitive and lightweight UI with branding support
+- Clean, intuitive interface with support for custom branding and logo

 ## 🖼️ Preview